OpenBfS/UncertRadio/README.md

 - [ ] refactor the logging system (there are still unopened files)

 - [ ] provide linux binaries (as AppImage or Flatpak?)

+- [ ] remove not used and not initiated variables

 - [x] refactor and simplify the complete translation